MicrosoftDocs/azure-docs-powershell/azps-7.4.0/Az.Quota/Get-AzQuota.md

 Get the quota limit of a resource.
 The response can be used to determine the remaining quota to calculate a new quota limit that can be submitted with a PUT request.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.quota/get-azquota) for up-to-date information.

 ## SYNTAX

 ### List (Default)